Simrank10/git-and-github/what-is-git-Overview.md

 ### **Why Do We Need Git?**

-1. **Version Control**
+1. _**Version Control**_
    Git keeps track of every change in the project you are working on.
 If something goes wrong, you can go back to a previous version.
    **Example**:
-   - You’re designing a website
+   - You’re designing a website:
-     1. In Version 1, you create a basic homepage layout.
+     1. In Version 1, you created a basic homepage layout.
-     2. In Version 2, you add an image slider.
+     2. In Version 2, you added an image slider.
-     3. In Version 3, you add a contact form, but it causes the slider to break.
+     3. In Version 3, you added a contact form, but it causes the slider to break.
-   Using Git, you can quickly go back to Version 2, where the slider was working perfectly, fix the issue, and then move forward.
+   Now using Git, you can quickly go back to Version 2, where the slider was working perfectly and fix the issue, and then move forward.

-3. **Collaboration**
+2. **Collaboration**
    Git allows multiple people to work on the same project without overwriting each other’s work.
    **Example**:
    - You and a teammate are editing the same file.
 Git will merge your changes and highlight any conflicts so you can fix them easily.

-4. **Work Offline**
+3. **Work Offline**
    With Git, each developer has a full copy of the project.
 You don’t need to be online to make changes.
    **Example**:
    - You can code while traveling, even without an internet connection.
 Later, you can upload your changes when you’re online.